ehorlocker/Mimic/README.md

 # Mimic Game Engine

 The beginning of a game engine!
-All it currently does is build with cmake and print some basic log statements with spdlog.
-Following [this youtube tutorial](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=1) for now with some minor differences.
-The readme will be updated as it goes.
+Following [this series of youtube tutorials](https://www.youtube.com/watch?v=JxIZbV_XjAs&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=1) for now with some minor differences.
+Currently on [layers!](https://www.youtube.com/watch?v=_Kj6BSfM6P4&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=13) The readme will be updated as it goes.
 Note: This application is for WINDOWS ONLY at the moment.